lmc2179/lmc2179.github.io/drafts/pdp.md

 In the next section, we'll introduce a tool that lets us get past this and directly interpret our best-fitting model

-# Option 3: Build a complex model and use a partial dependence plot
+# Option 3: Build a more complex model and use a partial dependence plot

 So the model with the best out-of-sample performance is a random forest, okay fair enough